viniciusoyama/component_party/README.md

 // ...
 ```

 # Configuration

-You can change some parameters by creating a initializer on your app
+You can change some parameters by creating an initializer on your rails app.

 **config/initializers/action_component.rb**